aurazelco/SGDifferencesHumanBrain/README.md

 **Results:** We identified SG-biased genes in both females and males in 11 major brain cell types across 7 developmental stages and two brain disorders.
 SG-biased genes were located mostly on the autosomes, with an enrichment for Y-linked genes in males in some cell types.
 SG-biased genes in many cell types were enriched for cell type markers.
 Accordingly, SG-biased genes showed little overlap across cell types and developmental stages.
 Interestingly, there was extensive functional overlap across SG-biased genes in developmental stages.
 Female-biased genes were enriched for brain-related functions and processes, and male-biased genes were enriched for metabolic pathways.
 Common female-biased genes across cell types and developmental stages contained many mitochondrial genes.
 Investigation of hormonal influence identified thymosin targets enriched in male-biased genes, and SG-biased genes for both males and females were highly enriched for androgen (not oestrogen) response elements across cell types.

 **Conclusion:** We systematically characterised SG differences in brain development and brain-related disorders at a single cell level, leading to the identification of hormonal influences likely establishing these differences as well as enriched pathways and functional categories likely contributing to the SG differences in brain-related disorders.
-We have further made the entire analysis available as a web resource for the scientific community by developing a web application which can be found [here](https://www.immunesinglecell.org/atlasList).
+We have further made the entire analysis available as a web resource for the scientific community by developing a web application which can be found here ([app](), [source](https://github.com/aurazelco/HumanBrainSexSingleCell)).

 *Why SG-biased differential expressed genes?*